 Sponsored Popular Items

-Boat Safari around Agia Pelagia Bay Best deals for Boat Safari around Agia Pelagia Bay.
-Beautiful Agia Pelagia Bay in Crete is a great place to explore by boat.
+Boat Safari Around Agia Pelagia Bay - Outdoor Adventure Seeing the destination from a boat or waterside route can change the perspective, and Boat Safari around Agia Pelagia Bay is designed around that contrast.
+What to expect from Boat Safari around Agia Pelagia Bay Beautiful Agia Pelagia Bay in Crete is a great place to explore by boat.
 This small group tour kicks off with hotel pickups and sets sail from Agia Pelagia Port for a three-hour tour on the water.
 Marvel at hidden caves, secluded beaches, and vibrant sea life as you navigate around the bay, led by a skilled skipper.
-Cool off with stops for swimming and snorkeling before returning to the port and being transferred back to your hotel.
-Available from Musement.
+Cool off with stops for swimming and…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.